Time-Series Foundation Models for ISP Traffic Forecasting: Results and Discussion

 We further assess TTM’s adaptability through two complementary experiments: few-shot fine-tuning and exogenous-variable augmentation.

 Figure~\ref{fig:hourly_fewshot_curve} shows that as the fraction of fine-tuning data increases from 10\% to 50\% ($L=1024$, $H=96$), RMSE improves modestly (from $\sim$0.075 to $\sim$0.070), while $R^2$ remains largely stable.
-This indicates that limited adaptation can refine magnitude estimation but does not substantially alter the model’s overall calibration, consistent with strong pretrained temporal priors.
+This indicates that limited adaptation can refine magnitude estimation but does not substantially alter the model’s overall calibration.

 In contrast, Figure~\ref{fig:hourly_exogenous_toggle} compares runs with and without auxiliary weekend and holiday indicators.
 The inclusion of these exogenous features yields negligible performance gains, suggesting that TTM already encodes robust periodic representations directly from intrinsic temporal patterns.